yueeeeeee87/blog/content/posts/Personal Plan.md

 <input type="checkbox" id="vehicle1" name="vehicle1" value="Bike">
 <label for="vehicle1"> Successfully build and lead at least one coalition per year to achieve specific project or organizational goals </label><br>
 <input type="checkbox" id="vehicle2" name="vehicle2" value="Car">
-<label for="vehicle2"> egularly integrate situation awareness into coalition-building strategies in at least 80% of projects over the 5-year period</label><br>
+<label for="vehicle2"> Regularly integrate situation awareness into coalition-building strategies in at least 80% of projects over the 5-year period</label><br>
 <input type="checkbox" id="vehicle3" name="vehicle3" value="Boat">
-<label for="vehicle3"> Initiate and nurture relationships with at least 3 influential individuals within the organization each year.</label><br>
+<label for="vehicle3"> Initiate and nurture relationships with at least 3 influential individuals within the organization each year</label><br>

 ---